klauseduard/under-over-models/chapters/03-organizational-models.md

    - Distributed monitoring systems that detect emergent behaviors or unintended consequences
    - Learning loops that continuously refine the sociotechnical balance

+**Research Gaps:**
+- Empirical studies comparing sociotechnical optimization approaches in AI implementation
+- Frameworks for measuring sociotechnical alignment in human-AI systems
+- Case studies of successful and unsuccessful boundary reconfigurations

-This model helps organizations avoid the common pitfall of focusing exclusively on technical AI implementation without corresponding social system adaptation—a form of organizational underfitting that limits effectiveness.
+This model could help organizations avoid the common pitfall of focusing exclusively on technical AI implementation without corresponding social system adaptation—a form of organizational underfitting that limits effectiveness.

 #### Conway's Law Extension for AI Systems

-This framework applies the principles of Conway's Law and the Inverse Conway Maneuver to AI-augmented organizations:
+This theoretical framework applies the principles of Conway's Law and the Inverse Conway Maneuver to AI-augmented organizations:

+**Theoretical Foundation:**
+Extending Conway's Law (Section 3.4) to include AI systems as organizational actors, this framework explores how communication patterns between humans and AI systems influence resulting system architectures.

+**Key Principles:**
 1. **AI Communication Pattern Mapping**: Analyze how information flows between:
    - Human teams
    - AI systems